celesteh/vc_infinity/README.md

 # vc_infinity
-Constructing Infinity - an algorithmic realisation of the Metaphysics of Notation by Mark Applebaum
+Constructing Infinity - an algorithmic realisation of the Metaphysics of Notation by Mark Applebaum You can see and hear this running at https://infinity.vocalconstructivists.com/

 To run this you will need to copy upload/config-example.php to upload/config.php and fill in your own database details.